-This calculator determines the weighted mean, allowing different importance levels for each value and working with any real numbers.
-For equal weights, use our arithmetic mean calculator; for multiplicative relationships, our geometric mean calculator; or for reciprocal relationships, our harmonic mean calculator.
+This calculator computes the weighted mean, perfect for calculations where values have different importance levels (like GPAs or portfolio returns) and working with any real numbers.
+For in-depth statistical analysis, check our statistical overview calculator.
+For other calculation types, use our arithmetic mean calculator for simple averages, our geometric mean calculator for growth rates, or our harmonic mean calculator for rates and speeds.
 Compare different types of means →

 Weighted Mean Calculator